iobis/protectedseas-statistics/README.md

 ### Combine datasets

 - Run `combine.R` to combine GBIF and OBIS occurrences into a single table
+- Run `taxa.R` to get a full taxonomy table in sqlite

 ### Red List data